balamsoft/next-mail/README.md

 For this reason the reply should contain the salted hash code that identifies the original email.

 When a reply is sent only one message is sent to each different domain instead of one message per destinatary.
-The list of different domains can be obtained by looking at the recipients (from, to, cc, bcc) in the original email.
+The list of different domains can be obtained by looking at the receivers (from, to, cc, bcc) in the original email.

 For example, if the original email was sent to these persons: